dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 the distance is less than from Coq to Haskell, but in principle there are similar issues).

-I think that `hs-to-coq` has a real practical use, in particular when you have an existing Haskell codebase that you want to verify.
+And yet, I think that `hs-to-coq` has a real practical use, in particular when you have an existing Haskell codebase that you want to verify.
 You likely will need to refactor it to have `hs-to-coq` work, but that refactoring can be done within Haskell, while the program continues to work (and your existing tests continue to pass, etc).
 Eventually, once you finish conversion, you may decide that it makes more sense to take the converted version as ground truth (thus, you run `hs-to-coq` and throw out the original, relying on extraction after that point for an executable), but being able to do this gradual migration (from full Haskell to essentially a Gallina-like dialect of Haskell) seems incredibly valuable.